The continuation of my Cautionary Tale: [a version of which appears in Edible Manhattan's Summer Issue 2011]

 I checked my Inbox one last time: X doesn't know how toxic and neither do I. I've emailed Sam Thayer but he's not a constant online presence, so I may not get an answer right away.
 I think it may be quantity related and if you only swallowed a few, you'll be ok.
 It's definitely NOT like Amanita muscaria where you feel fine and then die.
 You may have a little stomach upset or nothing at all.

 The May apple was much more pleasant going down than coming up but I bear it no ill will.
-I still think that it would have been fine had it stayed down.
-But Mr Brill's words on the phone were still ringing in my ears.
-And I could not imagine the Frenchie's wrath and pain if he'd found me in foetal position after eating yet another strange thing that grew on a bush
+Mr Brill's words on the phone were still ringing in my ears.
+And I could not imagine the Frenchie's wrath and pain if he'd found me in foetal position after eating Another Strange Thing.

 They are delicious, tropical things.
 And now they stay down.